Fried Calamari Recipe – Pan-fried Squid Rings

 • Defrost squid if necessary (better use fridge for the purpose or running cold water).
 Clean it and wash thoroughly before using it in the recipe.

-• Using a knife cut squid into 1 cm wide slices so that you will get rings similar to the ones on the photo.
+• Using a knife cut squid into 1 cm wide slices so that you will get rings similar to the ones in the photo.
 Leave them aside on the paper towels, to get rid of all the excess liquid.

 • Heat oil in a skillet.
-You can always check whether oil is hot enough by sprinkling some flour in it (oil should start bubbling).
+You can always check whether the oil is hot enough by sprinkling some flour in it (the oil should start bubbling).
 There should be enough oil in the frying pan.
 My main advice would be not to overcrowd it, too.
 If you have too many calamari rings in the skillet at the same time, it will result in releasing of excess liquid that can lead to cooking squid not in a proper way.
 Rings can become saggy and not crispy at all.

 • Fry squid rings for 2 minutes on each side until its sides become golden brown.